Things You'll Need

 1/2- to 1-inch-wide elastic

 Wrap elastic around the child's waist and cut it where the edges just meet.
-Overlap the elastic by 1 inch and staple or pin them together vertically along the edges.
+Overlap the elastic by 1 inch and staple together vertically along the edges.
 If you prefer, you can hand stitch the elastic together using a needle and thread.

 Unfold one strip of tulle and center it over the elastic.
 Tie the tulle snugly around the elastic.
 The ends form the skirt and the knots hide the elastic.
 For a shorter skirt, leave the strips of tulle folded before knotting around the elastic.